tlambert03/bobiac/content/05_segmentation/machine_learning/pixel_classification_with_ilastik.md

 <div align="center"> <img src="../../../_static/images/ilastik/5a.png" alt="Ilastik" width="800"> </div>

 The second step is to select how we want to export the results.
-By clicking on the ***Choose Export Image Settings...*** button, a new window will open where you can select different options including the export format and the output folder where to save the result.
+By clicking on the ***Choose Export Image Settings...*** button, a new window will open where you can select different options, including the export format and the output folder to save the result.
 Select "tif" as format and leave as default the output file path since it automatically is set to save the results in the same folder as the input images with the suffix appropriately changing depending on the option you select in the ***Source*** drop-down menu (e.g. *_Simple Segmentation*).
 Leave the other options untouched since we do not need to change them for this exercise.

 <div align="center"> <img src="../../../_static/images/ilastik/5b.png" alt="Ilastik" width="800"> </div>